Things You Should Know

 Any dog, at any age, can be trained.
 Training daily is imperative, especially for a puppy or dog under 2 years of age.
 You can do this by personally having someone coming to your house and assisting with training, joining groups such as puppy/dog school (at your local pet speciality store or vet) or agility classes, depending on the age.

 When do I need to take them to the vet?

 Make sure you have a good, reliable veterinarian.
 It can be a bit daunting to figure out which one is right for you.
 Your vet is like your family GP for your pup, so find one you are comfortable with and one close to home.

 Always make sure you are aware of where the closest 24-hour vet is for late at night and weekends.
-Keep it recorded somewhere where every know, so if you need to act immediately you can.
+Keep it recorded somewhere where everyone can easily locate it, so if you need to act immediately you can.

 Pet health insurance has become quite important in a modern family, it ensures you are covered in case your dog falls very ill or injured, just like human health insurance.
 Some treatments can run into thousands of dollars.
 We strongly recommend you get insurance.
 It can alleviate some horrible choices in some very stressful situations.
 Take a look at one like Petbarn Pet Insurance.
 They will cover up to 80% of your expenses for the treatment.
 This will ensure the safety and health of your dog and yourself.